asyncapi/generator/README.md

   -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -p, --param <name=value>       additional param to pass to templates --force-write                  force writing of the generated files to given directory even if it is a git repo with unstaged files or not empty dir (defaults to false)
-  --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur
+  --watch-template               watches the template directory and the AsyncAPI document, and re-generate the files when changes occur.
+Ignores the output directory
   -h, --help                     output usage information
 ```